tbass134/DogBreedDectector/post.md

 model = load_model('2018-11-15_dog_breed_model.h5')
 graph = tf.get_default_graph()
 ```
 The `num_classes` variable is set the number of breeds we want to use.
 In this case, we want to use all the breeds.
 We've downloaded the fully trained model from [here](https://s3.amazonaws.com/dog-breed-dectector-models/2018-11-21_dog_breed_model.h5) and have loaded the model into memory.
 You'll notice that we created a `graph` variable which is set to `tf.get_default_graph()`, which creates a new [Tensorflow Graph](https://www.tensorflow.org/guide/graphs), which will perform all of our model computations.
 Next, we'll create our `/predict` route to handle the predictions.
-It will take a url to an image, save it, convert the image to a numpy array, from the `predict_from_image()` function we created earlier and make the prediction using `model.predict()`.
+It will take a url to an image, save it, convert the image to a numpy matrix, from the `predict_from_image()` function we created earlier and make the prediction using `model.predict()`.
 ```python
 @app.route('/predict', methods=['POST'])
 def predict():